All About Event Badge Design: Tips and Best Practices

 Option 1: Team up with a graphic designer

 They’ll create event badge designs for your various attendee types and add whatever elements you need, such as logos, QR codes, and more.
 If you need a graphic designer, browse freelance sites such as Upwork and Fiverr.
-Alternatively, when you work with a professional print-on-demand business like Eventgroove, you’ll generally have the option to work with a design professional.
+Alternatively, when you work with a professional online printing service like Eventgroove, you’ll generally have the option to work with a design professional.
 In our case, fees are affordable, and we offer a customer satisfaction guarantee on all print orders.

 Option 2: Design and print badges yourself